Get

 5. Away to Me

-“Away to me” is a command that is used to tell your dog to circle in a counterclockwise motion.
-It’s the opposite of the “come” command we talked about earlier.
-This command instructs your dog to face the stock, then turn squarely as they keep a consistent distance from the herd.
+“Away to me” is a herding command that is used to tell your dog to circle in a counterclockwise motion.
+This command instructs your dog to move around the stock, then turn squarely as they keep a consistent distance from the herd.

 6. Get Back or Get Out

 The “get back” or “get out” command is used to tell your dog to move away from the animals if they’re getting too close.
-It is used as a reprimand and prevents the herd from getting stressed or anxious.
+It is used as a distance cue and helps prevent the herd from getting stressed or anxious.
 However, make sure that you don’t stress your herding dog or be too tough on them.

 7. Look Back

-The “look back” command is often said to be overrated and is very similar to the “find” command.
+The “look back” command is often said to be an advanced command and is somewhat similar to the “find” command.
 It’s used to tell your dog to leave the herd and look for other animals that might have been left behind.
 It’s different from “find” because you’ll use it when you’re unsure if an animal is missing.
 It’s more advanced than other techniques and may be unnecessary if your dog is talented at keeping the herd together.

 german-shepherd-dog-training-in-the-park